 Unique Alimony and Property Division Considerations that may Arise in Same-Sex Divorces

-While Connecticut legally recognized the right of same-sex couples to marry in 2008, many same-sex couples have been together much longer than this – married in all but name – and their 2010 “marriage date” is not reflective of the years that they may spent supporting one another or making important decisions together.
+While Connecticut legally recognized the right of same-sex couples to marry in 2008, many same-sex couples have been together much longer than this – married in all but name.
+Their 2010 “marriage date” is not reflective of the years that they may have spent supporting one another or making important decisions together.
 Such a scenario presents complex and nuanced considerations for resolving the issues of equitable distribution and alimony in such matters.

-Connect with One of Our Experienced Connecticut Same-Sex Divorce Lawyers Today
+Connect With One Of Our Experienced Connecticut Same-Sex Divorce Lawyers Today

-Our New Canaan divorce and family law attorneys are extremely knowledgeable about the unique parenting and financial issues that may arise in same same-sex divorces and can help ensure that your custodial and financial rights are protected.
-To schedule an in-person or virtual appointment with one of our Connecticut same-sex divorce lawyers, please call 203-652-8018 or complete our online contact form.
+At The Family Law Firm Healy Eliot + McCann, our New Canaan divorce and family law attorneys are extremely knowledgeable about the unique parenting and financial issues that may arise in same same-sex divorces and can help ensure that your custodial and financial rights are protected.
+If you have any questions about your rights or your case, we are here to get you answers.

 To schedule a no-obligation and in-person or virtual appointment with one of our Connecticut same-sex divorce lawyers in New Canaan, please call 203-652-8018 or complete our online contact form.
 We provide family law services throughout Fairfield County, including in Bridgeport, Stamford, Greenwich, Norwalk, Danbury.
 Fairfield, Shelton, Stratford, Monroe, Bethel, Ridgefield, and Newtown.